Cave STG – 15th Anniversary Interview

 And so you can see that influence in our work today.
 The enemies that fire lots of bullets and the small hitbox that makes it hard to die—both synergize to multiply the thrill of dodging.

-—It’s interesting hearing the origin of that mechanic.
+—It’s interesting to hear the origin of that mechanic.
 It sounds like a combination of your particular interests, but also a bit of good luck.

 Ikeda: For the player hitbox, yes, what the senior programmer at Toaplan did was huge.
 When he told us stuff like, “This game is even better than Tatsujin Ou!”, we were beaming with pride—it really egged us on.